 other technology devices (e.g. printers, displays, and Internet of Things (IoT) devices).

+NOTE: Some of these technologies, though closed to some external assistive technologies, often have extensive internal accessibility features that serve as AT can can be used by applications on these devices in the same way AT is used on fully open devices like desktop computers.
+Others are open to some types of assistive technology but not others.
+Thus we talk about “closed functionality” rather than closed products in this document.

 There are existing standards that provide accessibility requirements for both hardware and software aspects of closed functionality ICT.
 This document does not comment on those standards, but does note that WCAG success criteria should not be used as requirements for hardware aspects of closed functionality ICT.
 Instead, WCAG2ICT provides considerations for applying WCAG success criteria to software on closed functionality ICT.
 It also indicates where and why that might be problematic due to the underlying assumptions built into the WCAG success criteria.
 See Appendix A: Success Criteria Problematic for Closed Functionality for a list of success criteria for which this is relevant.

 § Text / Command-line / Terminal Applications and Interfaces

 Text applications are a class of software ICT that appeared decades ago, prior to the emergence of the graphical user interface (GUI) and the Web.
 The interface of a text application is generated using only text characters, and either a hardware terminal or a software terminal application handles the rendering of the text application—similar to how a web user agent handles the rendering of a web application.
 Text applications only accept text input, though some may also support the use of a mouse or other input devices.
-More recently, terminal applications which render text applications in the GUI may utilize spoken input through Automated Speech Recognition (ASR).
+More recently, terminal applications that render text applications in the GUI may utilize spoken input through Automated Speech Recognition (ASR).
 Both GUI and native text environment interfaces also now commonly support word-completion prediction technologies.
 Command-line applications are a subset of text applications with further specific properties.

 Historically, assistive technologies developed alongside text applications, making it possible for text applications to be accessible.
 Although there are far fewer new text applications being developed compared to new GUI or web applications, text applications remain in use today.
-In fact, command- line interfaces have seen a resurgence in recent years, especially in popular programming and revision tracking environments with continued development and greater functionality.
+In fact, command- line interfaces have seen a resurgence in recent years, especially in popular programming and revision-tracking environments with continued development and greater functionality.
 In some cases this has precipitated renewed developments in assistive technology support for text applications.

 Assistive technology support continues to evolve in today's text applications.
 Key examples include: